vitalab/vitalab.github.io/article/_posts/2020-09-25-Phasic-Policy-Gradient.md

 To decouple training while also enabling feature sharing, a novel actor-critic architecture is proposed where the actor and critic use separate networks, while also adding a critic head to the actor network.
 Figure 1 highlights the proposed architecture.

 To train the networks, the learning process is split into two phases: The policy phase and the auxiliary phase.
-During the policy phase, the actor is trained using the standard PPO[^1] clipped lost:
+During the policy phase, the actor is trained using the standard PPO[^1] clipped loss:

 ![](/article/images/phasic-pg/eq1.jpeg)